Oops and Daisies

 Allow a Toy Bag

 Next up, entertainment for the car.
-I give them each kid a tote bag and allow them to fill it with toys they can play with in the car (and at our destination too).
-This (typically) makes the road trip with kids easier since they picked their toys.
-Little Miss typically picks dolls.
-Buster often opts for trains and Spiderman.
-I also like to add in one or two new small things for the kids – after all, who doesn’t like something new and exciting?
+I give them each kid a tote bag and allow them to fill it with toys they can play with in the car (along with at our destination too).
+This typically makes the road trip with kids easier since they picked their toys.
+Little Miss often picks dolls.
+Buster opts for trains and Spiderman.
+I also like to add in one or two new small things for the kids — after all, who doesn’t like something new and exciting?
 My favorite relatively inexpensive item great for road trips: sticker books.

 Chances are they’ll try to throw in some unwieldy toy — a two-foot Lightening McQueen car in my son’s case — but redirect them.
 One bag, and one bag only… until you’ve discovered that your oldest has shoved Easter eggs into her suitcase as well.
 Choose your toy battles wisely.